starkinfra/sdk-php/README.md

 }
 ```

+This will tell which card products and card number prefixes you have at your disposal.

-### Create Issuing Holders
+### Create IssuingHolders

-You can create card holders to your Workspace.
+You can create card holders to which your cards will be bound.
+They support spending rules that will apply to all underlying cards.

 ```php
 use StarkInfra\IssuingHolder;